pendo-io/prism-design-system/README.md

 <PendoButton label={`Count: ${count.value}`} onClick={() => count.value++} />
 ```

+> [!CAUTION]
-**Documentation with heavy logic should be the exception, rather than the rule**.
+> **Documentation with heavy logic should be the exception, rather than the rule**.
 Use the above syntax only when absolutely necessary, and look for ways to simplify examples to be purely visual.
 The purpose of this documentation is **not** to demonstrate full-fledged application snippets: look to Storybook for those examples.

 ### Tabs